Spelling for Mindfulness: How Slowing Down Can Help You Focus and Learn

 blog home

-When you think of spelling practice, the words calming and mindful might not be the first to come to mind.
+When it comes to spelling practice, calming and mindful might not be the first words you think of.
 Yet, when approached intentionally, spelling exercises can become a quiet moment of focus in a noisy day.

 In this blog, we’ll explore how mindfulness in spelling can help learners improve concentration, feel more centred, and enjoy the process of learning.
 By turning spelling into a slow, sensory-rich activity, we can transform it into a mindful practice.